About the course

 Students normally meet three times with their supervisor in the first term, twice with one supervisor and three times with another supervisor in the second term, and three times with their supervisor in the third term.
 Supervisions are usually around two hours long, on a subject to be chosen by you in consultation with your supervisor, normally on an issue arising out of classes and lectures.
 You will write an essay for each supervision, and discussion of this essay will form the basis of the supervision.

 You are examined on the basis of four essays.

-The core course in philosophy of physics is examined by two essays, each of no more than 5,000 words, to be written over the Easter vacation, on topics that will be prescribed by the examiners.
+The core course in philosophy of physics is examined by two essays on topics that will be prescribed by the examiners.
 At most one essay may fall under each of the following subjects: